-DeafSpace is an architectural concept tailored to Deaf vision in space.
+DeafSpace is an architectural concept tailored to Deaf visual-tactile experience in space.
 Buildings, hallways, and other spatial arrangements are designed to Deaf people's way of seeing and being in their environment.

 Hearing architect Hansel Bauman initiated the DeafSpace Project in 2005 with the ASL Deaf Studies Department at Gallaudet University.
 He's the brother of Dr. Dirksen Bauman who is a professor of Deaf Studies at Gallaudet University.

 Proximity, acoustics (vibration), lighting and shadow, color, and transparency are essential elements of the environment in Deaf space.